-Psalm 145:1 and following offer a marvelous portrait of praise to the Most High God.
+Psalm 145 offers a beautiful portrait of praise to the Most High God.
 Penned by King David, and the last of the psalms attributed to him, it honors the Lord for his kindness to his people.
-Like a number of the psalms, it is written with an acrostic structure, meaning that each verse corresponds to a descending letter in the Hebrew alphabet.
+Like a number of the psalms, it is written with an acrostic structure, meaning each verse corresponds to a descending letter in the Hebrew alphabet.

 The LORD is faithful in all his words and kind in all his works.

 Check to see if there is a line missing in your story.
-And if there is, play the Bedouin shepherd, stumble into the cool cavern of God’s truth, and dig up the ancient piece that needs to fit ever-so-tightly into your story; that piece that declares God is faithful . . . to you.
+Search for your missing “nun.”
+Play the Bedouin shepherd, stumble into the cool cavern of God’s Word, and dig up the ancient piece that can fit ever-so-tightly into your story.